-- contact the teacher in the first instance (then the appropriate Head of Learning Area (HOLA) if there are concerns about assessments in a specific course.
-This contact should be ideally made within the week of the assessment result released in SEQTA. - inform the relevant school personnel (Teacher, Head of Learning, Head of Year, Deputy Principal) on any changes to circumstances, conditions or arrangements which may impact on the learning of a student and the outcomes of that learning. - inform the Deputy Principal responsible for Assessment and Reporting of any disability, learning difficulty, injury or cultural belief that may affect their child's learning and/or assessment performance. - provide written evidence when their child is absent from an assessment, test or exam as detailed in section 14. - monitor SEQTA to view their child's progress in a unit and initiate contact with the class teacher if the need arises. - monitor SEQTA messages and respond to teacher communication.
+- contact the teacher if they are concerned about an assessment.
+This contact should be made within one week of the assessment result released in SEQTA. - inform the relevant school personnel (Teacher, Head of Learning, Head of Year, Deputy Principal) on any changes to circumstances, conditions or arrangements which may impact on the learning of a student and the outcomes of that learning. - inform the Deputy Principal responsible for Assessment and Reporting of any disability, learning difficulty, injury or cultural belief that may affect their child's learning and/or assessment performance. - provide written evidence when their child is absent from an assessment as detailed in section 14 - monitor SEQTA to view their child's progress in a unit and initiate contact with the class teacher if the need arises. - monitor SEQTA messages and respond to teacher communication.

 NB: VET Certificate qualifications are required to comply with RTO requirements for that individual qualification.
-Students will be informed of the specific requirements and these RTO requirements take the place of the school based requirements.
+Students will be informed of the specific requirements and these RTO requirements take the place of the school-based requirements.